 But what if the UU concern with intellectual correctness is another form of “White people’s problems”?
 What if the “emotional aridness” of our worship and our preference for “intellectual stimulation” are signs of White privilege?
 White UUs have the luxury to concern ourselves with intellectual abstractions because we aren’t busy fighting for basic rights for ourselves.
 Yes, a lot of UUs participate in social activism, but we do so because we can, not because we have to.
 What would our worship services look like if we were fighting for social justice, not out of convenience, but out of necessity?

 We can take this question one step further: What if our theology is also a function of our race?
 Many Unitarians identify as humanists (54%) and atheists (18%).
 I include myself in both those categories.
 Like most atheists probably, I like to think that my theology a function of reason alone.
 But what if our disbelief in God is also a function of our White privilege?
-As for the most part, atheism lives fairly solidly within ‘white space'”, with 11% of Whites saying they do not believe in God, compared to 2% percent of Blacks and 6% percent of Latinos.
+As DeReau Farrar observed in another article UU world, “for the most part, atheism lives fairly solidly within ‘white space'”, with 11% of Whites saying they do not believe in God, compared to 2% percent of Blacks and 6% percent of Latinos.
 (Atheists are also twice as likely to be male, which raises a similar question about the connection between atheism and patriarchy.)

-This question let me to Dr. James H. Cone’s 1970 book, A Black Theology of Liberation:
+This question led me to Dr. James H. Cone’s 1970 book, A Black Theology of Liberation:

 “Black theology also rejects any identification with the ‘death of God’ theology.
 The death-of-God question is a white issue which arises out of white experience.
 Questions like ‘How do we find meaning and purpose in a world in which God is absent?’ are questions of an affluent society.
 Whites may wonder how to find purpose in their lives, but our purpose is forced upon us.
 We do not want to know how we can get along without God, but how we can survive in a world permeated with white racism.”